 What are the symptoms of appendicitis?

-The following are the most common symptoms of appendicitis.
-However, each individual may experience symptoms differently.
-Symptoms may include:
+The following are common symptoms of appendicitis.
+Your own symptoms may vary.

 How is appendicitis diagnosed?

 Your healthcare provider will ask about your past health and do a physical exam.
 He

 or she may also have you take the following tests:

 - Blood tests.
 To check for signs of infection, such as having a high white blood cell count.

 - Urine tests.
 To see if you have a urinary tract infection.

 You may also have some imaging tests, including: